-Grade descriptions 4.4
+4.4 Grade descriptions

-www.papaCambridge.com Grade descriptions are provided to give a general indication of the standards of achievement likely to have been shown by candidates awarded particular grades.
+Grade descriptions are provided to give a general indication of the standards of achievement likely to have been shown by candidates awarded particular grades.
 The grade awarded will depend in practice upon the extent to which the candidate has met the assessment objectives overall.
 Weakness in one aspect of the examination may be balanced by a better performance in some other aspect.